Frequently Asked Questions

 A - Yeah, twice.
 Last time I saw Figaro's Wedding.
 It was pretty good!

-update notices displayed on posts with changed content, or where new material was made available quickly after posting.
-New posts usually adress previous issues where views and situations have changed.
+Update notices are displayed on posts with notably edited content, or context, or where new material was made available quickly after posting.

 Reward System (not open yet)